mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 ### Command line invocation

-Calling the Mender client from the command line with the `-install` argument will only invoke the two first states, `Download` and `ArtifactInstall`.
+Calling the Mender client from the command line with the `install` command will only invoke the two first states, `Download` and `ArtifactInstall`.
 Additionally, `ArtifactFailure` may be executed if there is an error.

-Calling the Mender client from the command line with the `-commit` argument will only invoke the two last states, `ArtifactCommit` and `Cleanup`.
+Calling the Mender client from the command line with the `commit` command will only invoke the two last states, `ArtifactCommit` and `Cleanup`.
 Additionally, `ArtifactRollback` and `ArtifactFailure` may be executed if there is an error.